 31. See the Forbidden Island of Ni’ihau (kind of)

 There are four major Hawaiian Islands that welcome the majority of tourists: Maui, Oahu, Big Island, and Kauai.
 Beyond that, Molokai and Lanai also are developed and home to some permanent residents.
 What most don’t realize is that there is actually a 7th inhabited island: the “Forbidden Island” of Ni’ihau.

 Ni’ihau is located just a short distance from Kauai, but there is a reason you probably haven’t heard of it.
-Unless you are a member of the Robinson family who owns the island or have been invited by one of them, you are not allowed to step foot onto sand.
+Until very recently, unless you were a member of the Robinson family who owns the island or had been invited by one of them, you were not allowed to step foot onto sand.